AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/AttributeType/AttributePath.md

 AttributeType.AttributePath Property
 ====================================
-AutomationML 2.1 APIreturns the attribute path, which is equal to the attribute name for any attribute, which is not a nested attribute or a concatenation of attribute names separated by the attribute path delimiter for nested attributes.
+returns the attribute path, which is equal to the attribute name for any attribute, which is not a nested attribute or a concatenation of attribute names separated by the attribute path delimiter for nested attributes.

   **Namespace:**  [Aml.Engine.CAEX][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)